Lvsportsbiz.com Roundup: A's, Aces, F1 Grand Prix Plaza, Raiders, UNLV football and even table tennis and women's bowling - ExBulletin

 By Alan Snel, lvsportsbiz.com Publisher-writer

-With their 6-1 win over the Miami Marlins in South Florida on Friday, the ash improved to 18 victories and 15 losses, a rather impressive record for a team known for its low player institutions.
+With their 6-1 win over the Miami Marlins in South Florida on Friday, the As improved to 18 victories and 15 losses, a rather impressive record for a team known for its low player letter.

-The ash continues with their Florida Road Trip with matches against the Marlins Saturday and Sunday.
+The As will continue with their road trip in Florida with matches against the Marlins Saturday and Sunday.

 The Wnba Las Vegas Aces were in South Bend, Indiana in the Notre Dame Basketball Arena to play their first preseason match of the 2025 season against the Dallas Wings.
 It was a home for ACES players Jewell Loyd and Jackie Young.
 Both played at Notre Dame for three years, with Loyd there from 2012-15 while Young played 2016-19 there.